 Of the total membership subscriptions received by BAOT, 21% (2022: 19%) is retained to meet its industrial relations and administrative costs.
 The balance 79% (2022: 81%) is transferred to RCOT to support its charitable activities.

-Where entitlement to income is dependent upon fulfilment of conditions within RCOT's control, the incoming resources are recognised when there is sufficient evidence that conditions have been met.
-Where there is uncertainty as to whether RCOT has met such conditions, or the funder clearly states that the funding is for next financial year, then the income is deferred.
+Where entitlement to income is dependent upon fulfilment of conditions within the Group's control, the income is recognised when there is sufficient evidence that conditions have been met.
+Where there is uncertainty as to whether the Group has met such conditions, or the funder clearly states that the funding is for next financial year, then the income is deferred.

-d) Expenditure
+f) Expenditure